GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/chat-message.md

 By default, any string which comprises of ONLY emojis of length 3 or less is displayed as large emoji

-Note that for messages sent with attachments, large emojis aren's rendered
+Note that for messages sent with attachments, large emojis aren't rendered